 Although the novel (and film) made him immortal, Dickey was primarily a poet, and a major one.

 Born in a suburb of Atlanta, he went to college a bit, but when WWII broke out, he enlisted in the army air corps.
 Dickey told some tall tales about the combat he saw in WWII, most of it apparently untrue, or at least widely exaggerated – and when he came back to America he enrolled at Vanderbilt University, a hot-bed of Southern poetry at the time, a major center of operations – which really rocked the boat, at a time when most poets congregated in New York City.
 Vanderbilt had an amazing poetry program, with illustrious faculty drawn there to teach, and many major names emerged.
 This was Dickey’s full immersion into the vibrant Southern poetry scene.
 He got his Masters from Vanderbilt, and then taught poetry at various universities throughout the south, Florida, South Carolina, etc. He trained radio operators during the Korean War.
 He wrote Deliverance in 1970.
 It was his first novel.

 As Longinus points out, there’s a razor’s edge between sublimity and absurdity.
 And that’s the edge I try to walk.
 Sometimes both sides are ludicrous! … But I don’t think you can get to sublimity without courting the ridiculous.

-In writing so truthfully about a moment in his own life, he gives voice to MY experience.
-And I read it with a dawning realization that … I am not alone, that someone knows how I felt, exactly, it seems such a strange moment to put into words, hard to pin down, yet Dickey does it – my thought process is basically: “wow – look how PERFECTLY he describes such a moment …”
+In writing so truthfully about a moment in his life, he gives voice to MY experience.
+I read it with dawning realization … I am not alone, someone knows how I felt, and it seems such a strange moment to put into words, hard to pin down, yet Dickey does it.

 The Hospital Window